 FAQs

-What airlines give you a free checked bag?
+Which airlines offer a free checked bag?

 No domestic airlines in America offer free checked bags anymore.